Aparup-369/Sports_Basics_Insights/README.md

 - Power BI – for dynamic and visually compelling data analysis.

 ## Connect with Me
 Join me on this journey!
-Follow [Israr Mohammed](https://www.linkedin.com/in/aparup-mukherjee-18b8021bb/) for more informative posts and insightful dashboards.
+Follow [Aparup Mukherjee](https://www.linkedin.com/in/aparup-mukherjee-18b8021bb/) for more informative posts and insightful dashboards.
 Thank you for your time! ❤️